 When going on an African Safari guides will use certain safari terms and phrases.
-To help you feel more prepared for your trip I’ve compiled this list of all the safari terms and phrases you’ll need to know.
+To help you feel more prepared for your trip I’ve compiled this list of all the words related to safari you’ll need to know.

 A bean bag is used to stabilize a camera while taking photos or videos in the safari vehicle.
 Some safari guides will have them available in the truck for your use and other will not.
 If you are going with an outfitter that does not have them, I recommend getting the Grizzly Camera Bean Bag.